raulmabe/personal-web/README.md

 The first reason why I was motivated to make this website was to expose my work to others - as well as future interviewers-, given that I have several projects unfinished which I can't show because they aren't public.
 As many people say, something does not exists if it can't be seen.

 The second reason is that I was willing to learn more in depth about ReactJS library.
 At the same time this README was written, I had the oportunity to improve a website I made previously with [Blade templates](https://laravel.com/docs/7.x/blade) on a Laravel Project.
-Before I developed more in depth the other project, I had to practice more with ReactJS to make a quality website aftwerwards.
+Before I developed deeply the other project, I had to practice more with ReactJS to make a quality website aftwerwards.
 Also, I wanted to use GraphQL as I had been documenting myself for various weeks about this technology.
 Therefore, this project seemed like a great idea to start with.

 ## What I learned